bluffingo/OpenSB2/README.md

 ```

 ### Docker image
-bitQobo comes with a simple Docker image running MariaDB and NGINX.
+OpenSB2 comes with a simple Docker image running MariaDB and NGINX.
 You can set it up really easily

 1. Edit MariaDB environment variables in ``docker-compose.yml`` and change the DB host in ``config/config.php`` to ``mariadb``
 2. Run ``docker compose up --build``